Pejeloco/ShieldEstate/README.md

 ### Information

 To execute the code it will be necessary to have installed in the system Python.
-The study has been done on the Windows 11 OS and the code has been written in Visual Studio Code.
+The study has been done on the Windows 11 OS and the code has been written in Python 3.10.11 version.

 ### Prerequisites